adapter-hub/adapters/docs/quickstart.md

 from transformers import BertTokenizer from adapters import BertAdapterModel

-# Load pre-trained BERT tokenizer from HuggingFace
+# Load pre-trained BERT tokenizer from Hugging Face
 tokenizer = BertTokenizer.from_pretrained('bert-base-uncased')

 # An input sentence